What We Do

 What we don’t do

-We also need an environment that encourages us to be thoughtful, courteous, appreciatively inquiring, and brings out our “best selves”.
+Talk Wellington cultivates an environment that encourages people and conversations to be informed, thoughtful, courteous, appreciatively inquiring, and brings “our best selves” into action.

 Who We Are